 Picking up Sleeping Giants on a whim was one of the best decisions I've made recently, and its sequel Waking Gods was just as good.
-Neuvel's use of the epistolary formats works remarkably well, and his characters have vibrant, distinctive voices.
+Neuvel's use of the epistolary format works remarkably well, and his characters have vibrant, distinctive voices.
 He's also unafraid to pull punches, and like its predecessor, Waking Gods will sock you in the stomach at least once.
 And after one hell of a cliffhanger ending, I'm incredibly excited to see where he takes the series in third volume.

 7. With Blood Upon the Sand by Bradley Beaulieu - 4.5 / 5